sonalita/ps-k8s/README.md

  ### Provisioning

+ All the playbooks to provision the cluster are fully idempotent.
 Just run `ansible-playbook site.yaml`

  ## Playbooks

  ### base

 This role corresponds to the "PackageInstallation-containerd.sh" script in the /03/demos folder of the course exercise files.
 It does the following:

-Please note the following:

  - Configures the kernel with the necessary network mods, and updates sysctl
  - Installs containerd and configures the cgroup settings correctly